Z-Y-Zhang/one_epoch_phenomenon/README.md

 # Towards Understanding the Overfitting Phenomenon of Deep Click-Through Rate Models
 This is an implementation of the [`Towards Understanding the Overfitting Phenomenon of Deep Click-Through Rate Models`](https://arxiv.org/abs/2209.06053), which is accpete by CIKM2022.
-The codes are developed with TensorFlow 1.4.
+The codes are developed with Python2.7 and TensorFlow1.4.

+## About the codes and results
+Here, we provide the results on Amazon book data set for reproducibility. **In summary, the experiment results of Amazon book data set are consistent with that of production data set.
+But we recommend the readers to focus on the results of the production data set in the paper, which are more robust to the hyper-parameters and much closer to the online industrial recommender systems.**

 ## Prepare data
 You can get the data and process it using the script